Voters back the status quo - so far

 Remember, this isn't done yet, there are many more results to come.

-But this has not been a night of change, but a night were voters seemed to have broadly backed the status quo.
+But this has not been a night of change, but a night where voters seemed to have broadly backed the status quo.